-Step 4: If the grievance is not settled at Step 3, the Union may pursue the grievance further by filing a written notice of intent to arbitrate the grievance with the City Manager within fourteen (14) calendar days of the date the decision of the City Manager is received, not including the day of receipt.
+Step 5: If the grievance is not settled at Step 4, the Union may pursue the grievance further by filing a written notice of intent to arbitrate the grievance with the City Manager within thirty (30) calendar days of the date the decision of the City Manager is received, not including the day of receipt.
 The parties shall request a list of nine (9) Oregon/ Washington arbitrators from the Employment Relations Board.
 If the parties cannot mutually agree to an arbitrator, they will alternately strike names and the last one will be the arbitrator.
+The Union will strike first.